This post may contain affiliate links.

 There really is no wrong way to make story stones.
 I’m going to show you how to draw/paint images on your stones.
 But, I’ll also share some less-artistic ways to make a set of story stones for your preschoolers.

-I’ll also share how you can use story stones in your classroom or homeschool.
+I’ll also share how you can use Christmas-themed story stones in your classroom or homeschool.

 There are so many ways to use these Christmas story stones with young children.
 From sorting to beginning sounds and more, your kids will love learning with these painted holiday rocks.

 Christmas Story Stones